Dinosaurs! and Animal Adventure is Now OPEN!

-CSTL Field Trip programs are led by our certified scientists and science educators, who lead students through interactive activities in our indoor classrooms, our Live Animal Exhibit, and our 17-acre nature preserve.
+CSTL Field Trip programs are led by our certified scientists and science educators, who lead students through interactive activities in our indoor classrooms, Dinosaurs and Animal Adventure, and our 17-acre nature preserve.

 Can’t come to us?
 We’ll come to you!
 Read about our Outreach Programs.